Larrystamford/Python-OpenCV-Automated-Car/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

-## License

-This project is licensed under the MIT License - see t

 ## Acknowledgments
-This project would not have been possible without*:*
+This project would not have been possible without:
 * **Harrison Kinsley** - [*His Github link*](https://github.com/Sentdex/)
 * **Naoki Shibuya** - [*His Github link*](https://github.com/naokishibuya)